 Once you have identified your KM strategy and formulated a plan to implement it, it’s time to think about which technology would be most appropriate.

-While the groundwork of your KM strategy is going to relate primarily to people, you have to make the correct choice of software in order to execute your KM project correctly.
+While the groundwork of your strategy is going to relate primarily to people, you have to make the correct choice of knowledge management software in order to execute your KM initiative correctly.
 Employees have cited a lack of appropriate technologies as the biggest hindrance to their workplace engagement and productivity.

 Helpjuice is knowledge base software that has been optimized for content search and discovery.
 Your users will benefit from the Information Architecture of a dedicated knowledge base and top-notch support when it comes to developing your ideal solution.

 You’ll never be able to document all of your tribal knowledge since more is being created all the time.

 Don’t fret, however, you can still get to a stage where you have made a significant chunk of your tribal knowledge explicit.
 Your organization’s productivity will improve, employee morale rise, and profits increase.